Data Structures and Algorithms C++

 The condition resulting from trying to pop an empty stack.

 Here we have shown some push and pop operations on the stack.
-Suppose initially stack is empty then we added F, A, M, R, N. Then pop two times and push N, H, B, T, K, O, P.
+Suppose the initial stack is empty; then we add F, A, M, R, N. Then pop two times and push N, H, B, T, K, O, P.

 Implementation of Stack

-It can be implemented using an array or linked list both.
+It executes using an array or linked list both.

-Following given code is depicts how the stack is implemented in C++ using Class.
-Here have defined one class named as a stack in which created an array named as a stick with dynamic size and two main functions push and pop.
+The following code depicts how the stack is useful in C++ using Class.
+Here have defined one Class named a stack which created an array named a stick with dynamic size and two main functions, push and pop.

 Stack Overflow: When top>=size-1